The-Devoyage/graphql-gateway/README.md

 ## License

 This repository provides a GPL License by default.
-If you want to use this product in a private commericial setting, you may purchase the MIT Licensed Version [Here!](https://thedevoyage.gumroad.com/l/graphql-gateway)
+If you want to use this product in a private commercial setting, you may purchase the MIT Licensed Version [Here!](https://thedevoyage.gumroad.com/l/graphql-gateway)

 ## Setup

 ### Clone and Setup

-1. Next, install dependencies.
+1. Install dependencies

 Global Dependencies: